Theory of Andreev Blockade in a Double Quantum Dot with a Superconducting Lead

 A closer comparison reveals that the conductance triangles in Andreev transport (Fig.~\ref{fig:money}(b)) are approximately twice as large as in normal transport (Fig.~\ref{fig:money}(a)).
 At the same time, there is only one conductance triangle at each charge degeneracy point in Andreev transport, but two in normal transport.
 Furthermore, Fig. ~\ref{fig:money}(c) shows that the breakdown of Andreev blockade at large source-drain bias is different from Pauli blockade: in Andreev blockade the source-drain bias needs only to exceed the superconducting gap of the lead in order for breakdown to occur, while in Pauli blockade the bias must exceed the (0,2) singlet-triplet energy (not shown) \cite{ono2002}.

 In order to understand these manifestations of the Andreev blockade, let us first consider a single quantum dot coupled to a superconducting lead.
 In the absence of Andreev reflection, the quantum dot can be in one of four states: $|0\rangle$, $|\uparrow\rangle$, $|\downarrow\rangle$, or $|\uparrow\downarrow\rangle$ (corresponding to empty, spin-up electron, spin-down electron, and doubly occupied).
 Conventionally, the charging state of the dot is denoted as $\{0,1,2\}$ (where the number indicates the number of electrons on the dot).
-As Andreev reflection mixes the two even parity states $|0\rangle$ and $|\uparrow\downarrow\rangle$ we switch over to parity notation $\{\text{even},\text{odd}\}$ to denote the state of a quantum dot coupled to a superconducting lead.
-Starting from an odd parity state we can reach an even parity state by either adding or removing an electron.
+In a quantum dot coupled to a superconductor, Andreev reflection can be functionally understood as a process that hybridizes states in the same parity sector, meaning that in our case it mixes the two even parity states $|0\rangle$ and $|\uparrow\downarrow\rangle$.
+Therefore, in the presence of Andreev reflection we switch to parity notation $\{\text{even},\text{odd}\}$ to denote the state of a quantum dot coupled to a superconducting lead.
+Starting from an odd parity state we can reach an even parity state by either {\em adding} or {\em removing} an electron.
 Hence, the levels of the quantum dot coupled to a superconducting lead can be thought of as approximately particle-hole symmetric.

 The mixing of the empty and doubly occupied states implies that the two charge degeneracy points of the quantum dot nearest to the superconducting lead are equivalent.
 Therefore, Andreev blockade can only be controlled by the occupancy of the quantum dot nearest to the normal lead, which is the reason why Andreev blockade occurs twice as often as Pauli blockade.